cherab/core/docs/source/installation_and_structure.rst

 Users will generally just install the core package and the specific feature packages they need for their work.
-For example, users working on the JET tokamak will require the `cherab-core <https://pypi.org/project/cherab>`_ package and the `cherab-jet <https://github.com/cherab/jet>`_ package.
-The main ``cherab-core`` package for spectroscopic plasma simulations are available through pip.
-The additional fusion specific packages offering extra functionality should be cloned from their respective repositories.
+For example, users working on the JET tokamak will require the `cherab <https://pypi.org/project/cherab>`_ package and the `cherab-jet <https://github.com/cherab/jet>`_ package.
+The core ``cherab`` package is available through pip.
+The additional fusion specific packages, offering extra functionality, should be cloned from their respective repositories.

 Installing through Pip
 ^^^^^^^^^^^^^^^^^^^^^^